petkivim/x-road-test-client/README.md

 X-Road Test Client is a testing tool and load generator for X-Road v6.4 and above.
 The implementation is based on [XRd4J](https://github.com/petkivim/xrd4j) library.

-By default Test Client calls GetRandom service of [X-Road Adapter Example](https://github.com/petkivim/x-road-adapter-example) project according to given parameters that include: message body size, message attachment size, number of client threads, interval between messages, number of messages to be sent per client and maximum run time per client.
+By default Test Client calls ```helloService``` service of [X-Road Adapter Example](https://github.com/petkivim/x-road-adapter-example) project according to given parameters that include: message body size, message attachment size, number of client threads, interval between messages, number of messages to be sent per client and maximum run time per client.
 A random String is used as a payload and the same String is used in all the requests in a single execution.
 However, unique message ID is automatically generated for each request.

 ### Customization